pudly/schmopera-hugo/content/articles/the-phoenix.md

 >Mezzo [Rihab Chaieb](/scene/people/rihab-chaieb/) with great ability to sustain cantabile line portrayed several roles of her own, including the caricaturishly foul-mouthed and fiery young Wolfgang Mozart.

-Many of the characters who represented the character of patron were played by tenor [Chad Shelton](/scene/people/chad-shelton/), who felt curiously out of his element in these character tenor roles, which were written in a very low register which sounded uncomfortable.
+Many of the characters who represented the character of patron were played by tenor [Chad Shelton](/scene/people/chad-shelton/), who felt curiously out of his element in these character tenor roles, written in a very low register which sounded uncomfortable.
 Few, if any, were the sustained and declamatory high-note moments in which this tenor would be manifestly more comfortable.
 It is as if Tarik O'Regan thinks that all tenors are character tenors and that none are the heroic or lyric ones of old.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1556668941/media/2019/05/HGOThePhoenixPhotographerLynnLane-104.jpg){{% /md %}}